andrewdavey/cassette/readme.md

 ## Contributing ##

-Checkout the [contributing](contributing.md) doc for more information.
+Checkout the `contributing` folder in the repository for more information.

 ## Support and Discussion ##